oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Historically, the Implicit flow provided an advantage to single-page apps since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
+This was necessary in order to remove the access token from the URL after it was obtained by the app.

-Now with the Session History API (described in "Session history and navigation" of {{HTML}}), browsers have a mechanism to modify the path component of the URL without triggering a page reload, so this overloaded use of the fragment portion is no longer needed.
+Modern browsers now have the Session History API (described in "Session history and navigation" of {{HTML}}), which provides a mechanism to modify the path and query string component of the URL without triggering a page reload.
+This means modern browser-based apps can use the unmodified OAuth 2.0 authorization code flow, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API.

 Additional Security Considerations